Mary Berg (chef): Career

 After university, Berg became an insurance broker.
 She left her job to compete in MasterChef Canada in 2016.
 Berg was the winner of season 3 of MasterChef Canada and the first ever female winner of the show.

 Since winning MasterChef Canada, Berg has appeared as a regular food expert on television shows like Your Morning and The Marilyn Denis Show.
 In 2017, Berg starred in an eight-episode cooking show on Gusto called Mary's Big Kitchen Party.
+She served as a culinary consultant for the Star Trek: Discovery episode, "Vaulting Ambition."

 Berg is the first MasterChef Canada winner to host her own cooking show, Mary's Kitchen Crush.
 The show premiered on CTV in April 2019.
 Mary's Kitchen Crush won the Canadian Screen Award for Best Lifestyle Series, and Berg won for Best Lifestyle Host, at the 8th Canadian Screen Awards in 2020.
 Mary’s Kitchen Crush won the Canadian Screen Award for Best Lifestyle Series again in 2021 at the 9th Canadian Screen Awards, where Berg also won Best Lifestyle Host.

 Berg's first cookbook, Kitchen Party, was published in September 2019.

 In 2021, Berg premiered the new series Mary Makes It Easy, designed around simple, easy-to-make recipes for people who struggle with their cooking skills, on CTV Life Channel.
 That same year, she released her second cookbook, Well Seasoned.
-Well seasoned won the gold medal at the 2022 Taste Canada Awards for best general cookbook.
+Well Seasoned won the gold medal at the 2022 Taste Canada Awards for best general cookbook.

-On April 6, 2022, Berg won the Canadian Screen Award for Host, Lifestyle at the 10th Canadian Screen Awards.
+On 6 April 2022, Berg won the Canadian Screen Award for Host, Lifestyle at the 10th Canadian Screen Awards.
 Mary Makes It Easy also won the award for Lifestyle Program or Series, on which Berg is a co-executive producer.

+On 12 April 2023, Berg hosted the 11th Canadian Screen Awards ceremony for Lifestyle and Reality Television categories.
+Mary Makes It Easy won in three categories, including 'Best Lifestyle Program or Series', 'Best Direction, Lifestyle or Information', and 'Best Photography, Lifestyle or Reality/Competition'.